jc141x/jc141-bash/setup/nixos.md

 ## Setup Guide - NixOS

-The guide is in construction and not guarateed to work.
+The guide is in construction and not guaranteed to work.

 ### core packages
 ```sh